 Many designers look for Japanese furniture ideas and see how they can be integrated into a house plan.
 Even if the entire theme is not of that style, some of the principles behind the look, along with the history, warrant consideration in any home.

-My mother-in-law has a very traditional home that features everything from antiques to Southern America styles.
-In her look she has integrated several art prints and a decorative screen and loves these pieces.
+My mother-in-law has a very traditional home that features everything from antiques to Southern American styles.
+In her look, she has integrated several art prints and a decorative screen and loves these pieces.

 That’s a great example of why consideration should be given to Zen touches in any floor plan.
 For those that subscribe to the whole theme, these ten pictures should be enjoyed.